mollie/mollie-api-php/README.md

 // Refund € 15 of this payment
 $refund = $mollie->payments->refund($payment, 15.00);
 ```

-## How to use OAuth2 to connect Mollie accounts to your application? ##

-The resources `permissions`, `organizations`, `refunds`, `profiles`, `settlements` and `invoices` are only available with an OAuth2 access token.
-This is because an API key is linked to a website profile, and those resources are linked to an Mollie account.
-Visit our [API documentation](https://www.mollie.com/en/docs/oauth/overview) for more information about how to get an OAuth2 access token.
-For an example of how to use those resources, see [Example 8](https://github.com/mollie/mollie-api-php/blob/master/examples/08-oauth-list-profiles.php), [Example 9](https://github.com/mollie/mollie-api-php/blob/master/examples/09-oauth-list-settlements.php) and [Example 10](https://github.com/mollie/mollie-api-php/blob/master/examples/10-oauth-new-payment.php).

 ## API documentation ##
 If you wish to learn more about our API, please visit the [Mollie Developer Portal](https://www.mollie.com/developer/).
 API Documentation is available in both Dutch and English.